ropensci/ruODK/README.md

 support, to the data wranglers trying to get data out of ODK’s new data warehouse, ODK Central.

+Note: this package is in early stages and not feature complete.
+Contributions and feedback are welcome\!

 ## Installation

 You can install ruODK from GitHub with: